International Nuclear Organizations

 The OECD has a Nuclear Energy Agency (NEA) with a similar role as the IAEA, except that the NEA lacks the mandatory compliance elements found in the IAEA.

-The EEC created Euratom in the 1950s to promote cooperation in the development of nuclear energy between EEC member states.
+The EEC created Euratom in the 1950s to promote cooperation in developing nuclear energy between EEC member states.
 Euratom requires member states to implement mandatory safety directives and ensures enforcement.

 Other Major Energy Organizations

-Established in 2009, and focused on promoting the widespread and increased adoption and the sustainable use of all forms of renewable energy while acting as the global voice for renewable energy.
+Established in 2009, and focused on promoting the widespread and increased adoption and sustainable use of all forms of renewable energy while acting as the global voice for renewable energy.
 IRENA facilitates access to all relevant renewable energy information, including technical, economic, and resource potential data offered by renewable energy.
-IRENA also shares experience on best practices, lessons learned regarding policy frameworks, capacity-building projects, available finance mechanisms, and energy efficiency-related measures.
+IRENA shares experience on best practices and lessons learned regarding policy frameworks, capacity-building projects, available finance mechanisms, and energy efficiency-related measures.